Frequently Asked Questions

 Who can use the Counseling Center?

 Any student currently enrolled and paying mandatory fees may use the Counseling Center.
-Faculty and staff are encouraged to use the services for consultation as needed.
+Faculty and staff are encouraged to use the services for consultation regarding students as needed.

 Why use the Counseling Center?

-Students visit the Counseling Center for a variety of reasons: depression, anxiety, stress, time management, coping skills, relationships, family issues, substance abuse, grief and trauma recovery, academic or career struggles.
+Students visit the Counseling Center for a variety of reasons: depression, anxiety, stress, time management, coping skills, relationships, family issues, substance abuse, grief and trauma recovery, academic or career struggles or assistance with other resources on and off campus.

 Who is on staff?

-The professional counseling staff represents the following disciplines: Licensed Professional Counselor (LPC), Licensed Clinical Social Worker (LCSW), Licensed Marriage and Family Therapist (LMFT), and a Licensed Clinical Psychologist (Director).
+The professional counseling staff represents the following disciplines: Clinical Interns, Licensed Professional Counselor (LPC), Licensed Clinical Social Worker (LCSW), Licensed Addiction Counselor (LAC), and Licensed Psychologist (LP).
+We also have a Case Manager, Clinical Outreach Coordinator, and Office Manager who provide the range of services available to the Mines campus community.

 How can they help?